hqywork/EntityFramework.wiki.Chinesize/Using-EF7-in-Windows-Phone-&-Store-Applications.md

-# Coming Soon
+# Using EF7 in Windows 10 UWP

-We are currently working to enable EF7 in Windows 10 UAP applications.
-We'll post instructions to get started as soon as we iron out a few blocking issues.
+## This content has moved to http://ef.readthedocs.org/en/latest/getting-started/uwp.html